Vision Transformers Don't Need Trained Registers: Experiments

 \textbf{Linear probing.} We conduct linear probing on ImageNet classification~\citep{imagenet}, ADE20k segmentation~\citep{ade20k}, and NYUv2 monocular depth estimation~\citep{nyud}, following the procedure outlined in~\citep{dinov2, darcet2024vision}.

-The results, presented in \Cref{tab:linear}, show that models edited with test-time registers maintain their performance on ImageNet classification with slight performance gains over the base model on segmentation and depth estimation tasks.
+The results in \Cref{tab:linear} show that models edited with test-time registers maintain their performance on ImageNet classification with slight performance gains over the base model on segmentation and depth estimation tasks.
 These improvements are consistent with the performance gains observed in DINOv2 explicitly trained with registers.
-Thus, we demonstrate that intervening on a model with test-time registers does not degrade the model's representations, and in some cases, even enhances performance on prediction tasks.
+Thus, we demonstrate that intervening on a model with test-time registers does not degrade the model's representations and, in some cases, even enhances performance on prediction tasks.
 While we observe a small improvement in classification performance with the DINOv2 model trained with registers, we note that this was an independently trained model.
 Hence, the difference could be due to variations in initialization and training dynamics, rather than the effect of trained registers fixing artifacts.
-We present additional experiment details in~\Cref{class_dense_prediction}.
+We report $95\%$ confidence intervals for these results in~\Cref{class_dense_prediction} and find that performance differences remain consistent.

 \textbf{Zero-shot classification.} We evaluate zero-shot ImageNet classification with OpenCLIP to assess whether test-time registers preserve the semantic structure of the original representation space.
 Unlike linear probing, where a trained linear head can compensate for small shifts in representation, zero-shot classification is more sensitive to such changes.
 We compare zero-shot performance before and after applying test-time registers across both ViT-L/14 and ViT-B/16 in \Cref{tab:zero-shot}, observing that the intervention does not sacrifice performance.